 The 3D mammogram experience is similar to a traditional mammogram.
 During the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple images of the breast at different angles.
 The radiologist can look through images of the entire breast like the pages of a book.

 3D Mammography finds 40% more invasive cancers than 2D alone.

 This type of mammogram provides earlier detection by discerning cancers from dense breast tissue.

-The testing provides better visualizing of the size shape and location of an abnormality.
+The testing provides better visualization of an abnormality's size, shape and location.
 The test can distinguish overlapping breast tissue from real cancers, affording less anxiety for women.